mongodb/terraform-provider-mongodbatlas/website/docs/guides/howto-guide.html.markdown

 ---
 layout: "mongodbatlas"
-page_title: "MongoDB Atlas Provider How to Guide"
+page_title: "MongoDB Atlas Provider How-To Guide"
 sidebar_current: "docs-mongodbatlas-guides-how-to-guide"
 description: |-
-MongoDB Atlas Provider : How to Guide
+MongoDB Atlas Provider : How-To Guide
 ---

-# MongoDB Atlas Provider: How to Guide
+# MongoDB Atlas Provider: How-To Guide

 The Terraform MongoDB Atlas Provider guide to perform common tasks with the provider.

+##How to Get A Pre-existing Container ID

-Document for users how to get a pre-existing container id
+The following is an end to end example of how to get an existing container id.

-1) Empty project
+1) Start with an empty project

-2) empty state file
+2) Empty state file

-3) applied curl to build cluster
+3) Apply a curl command to build cluster

-4) terraform apply to retrieve container id
+4) Run `terraform apply` to retrieve the container id

-Validated by testing following scenario container_id populated in state after first apply ...
+The following illustrates step 3 and 4 above, assuming 1 & 2 were true:

-1) create cluster using curl command to simulate non terraform based cluster
+1) Create a cluster using a curl command to simulate non-Terraform created cluster.
+This will also create a container.

 ```
 curl --user "pub:priv" --digest \